PLEASE CLICK ON SOCIAL MEDIA ICONS BELOW FOR LATEST NEWS FROM DERRIE DANDERS WALKING AND AUDIO TOURS

-Welcome to the website of Derrie Danders Walking Tours.
+You are very welcome to the website of Derrie Danders Walking and Audio Tours, located in Derry/Londonderry.

 The name "Derrie" comes from the original spelling of the name of the city in English, in old maps and manuscripts.